frankaemika/docs/source/getting_started.rst

 Feature needs to be installed on your device.
 If it is already installed to the controller, it will be listed under Desk --> Settings --> System --> Installed Features.
 If FCI is not installed yet, you can synchronize it from your Franka World account to your controller.
-Therefore, you must have a free FCI license in your company/university account and have your controller registered in this account.
+Therefore, you must have an available FCI license in your company/university account and have your controller registered in this account.
 The software (offline or online) synchronization process is described in more detail in the
 `Franka World user manual <https://download.franka.de/franka-world-manual/>`_.